Best Practices for Using Facebook as a Hyperlocal Marketing Tool

 - Use Insights.
 Facebook’s Audience Insights tool gives you aggregate information about people connected to your page, everyone on Facebook or a custom audience.
 A dashboard delivers information on your target audience compared to all of Facebook.
 You can sort by the demographic criteria above to learn more about audiences, and use that information to define your next campaign further.

 While Facebook provides an excellent platform for hyperlocal marketing campaigns, the hyperlocal trend extends beyond the popular social network.
 Search marketing is becoming increasingly targeted at the local level, which means customized advertising, user experiences on your websites and timely reviews are more important than ever.
-Download our free Online Reputation Management Success Kit to learn how Reputation.com can help your company wrangle its customer data in order to improve your hyperlocal ad campaigns.
+Download our How to improve your reputation with effective social media management report to learn how Reputation.com can help your company wrangle its customer data in order to improve your hyperlocal ad campaigns.